AB9IL/Skywave-Linux-v4/README.md

 Requires RTLSDR-Airband.
 Simultaneous multichannel am or nbfm voice reception.

 #### sdr-bookmarks:
 Requires Rofi and / or fzf.
 Reads a list of radio bookmarks to tune on your local RTL-SDR.
 It presents a "fuzzy finder" style menu.
 When a frequency is selected, rtl_fm tunes to it and drops into the background to provide audio.
 Bring up the menu again to select another frequency or stop reception.
-The radio bookmarks are stored in the file "sdrbookmarks" located in the ~/Music directory.
+The radio bookmarks are stored in the file "sdrbookmarks" located in the ~/.config directory.
 Entries are one per line, formatted in order of "frequency mode description" with the description in quotes.
 There is a menu option for editing the list.

 #### sdr-scanner:
 Requires gqrx-scanner.
 A simple starter for gqrx-scanner which controls Gqrx, scanning either a predefined list of frequencies or a range of spectrum.

 #### sdr-stream:
 Requires Rofi and / or fzf.
 Provide easy and rapid access to favorite stations on WebSDR or KiwiSDR servers.
 Supports simultaneous "multi site" monitoring.
+Station data is stored in the file "sdr-stream-bookmarks" and located in the ~/.config directory.

 #### sshuttle-controller.sh:
 Requires sshuttle and Rofi or fzf.
 SSH tunneling application for anti-censorship when VPNs are being blocked.
 It now presents a menu from which the user selects from multiple servers (or different accounts on one server).
 Server data is taken from the standard openssh configuration file (~/.ssh/config).
 Be sure to set up all applicable settings, especially for key based / no password logins.
 Call the script with no arguments to run in CLI mode with fzf; add the argument "gui" to use Rofi.